Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 Behavioral training teaches people of all ages with autism how to communicate appropriately.
 This type of training can reduce

-to improve behavior.
+reinforcement to improve behavior.
 They also use social skills training to improve communication.
-The specific program should be chosen
+The specific program

 High-functioning autistic children may be enrolled in mainstream classrooms and child care facilities watching the behavior of